 Ever Received Some Bad Photography Advice?

 Have you received bad photography advice?
 I would love to hear what it was.
-Reach out via DM or comment on Facebook, Instagram, or Twitter and tell me what it was.
+Leave a voice message on our contact page or reach out/comment on Facebook, Instagram, or Twitter and tell me what it was.
 Perhaps we will feature it on a future episode of The Nerdy Photographer Podcast.

 SUBSCRIBE to the Podcast!!!